All Guides

 Should I use derma roller before or after minoxidil?

 Roll first, then wait 24 hours before applying minoxidil.
-Applying minoxidil to freshly rolled skin causes systemic absorption and side effects.
+Applying minoxidil to freshly rolled skin causes systemic absorption — palpitations, dizziness, swelling, and unwanted facial hair are the documented risks.
+Always: roll on day 1 in the evening, skip minoxidil that day, resume your normal twice-daily routine starting day 2 onward.

 Does derma roller make minoxidil work better?

-Yes — substantially.
-The 2013 trial showed microneedling + 5% minoxidil produced 4x the hair-count gain of minoxidil alone after 12 weeks (91.4 vs 22.2 hairs gained).
-The mechanism is improved absorption plus up-regulated Wnt/β-catenin signalling.
+Yes, substantially.
+The 2013 Dhurat & Sukesh randomized trial showed microneedling plus 5% minoxidil produced 4x the hair-count gain of minoxidil alone over 12 weeks (91.4 vs 22.2 new hairs).
+The mechanism is two-fold: micro-channels boost absorption 4-8x, and the wound-healing cascade up-regulates Wnt/β-catenin signalling — a key follicle stem-cell pathway.

 Can I apply minoxidil immediately after derma rolling?